koral--/blog/source/2016-03-22-xcode-7-3-final-is-now-available.html.markdown

 The Xcode 7.3 stack replaced the previous "Xcode 7.3 beta" stack, if you used the beta stack you're automatically moved to the non beta 7.3 stack.

-If your app is not yet on the 7.3 stack and you want to change it, you just have to open your app on [bitrise.io](https://www.bitrise.io), go to the `Settings` tab, and at the bottom of the Settings tab select the `Xcode 7.3, on OS X 10.11` stack option.
+If your app is not on the 7.3 stack yet and you want to change it, you just have to **open your app** on [bitrise.io](https://www.bitrise.io), go to the `Settings` tab, and at the bottom of the Settings tab select the `Xcode 7.3, on OS X 10.11` stack option.
 Your next build will start with `Xcode 7.3`!